martinanibbi/Housing/README.md

 2) seed_test.py runs multiple simulations by changing the seed
 3) alpha_test.py runs multiple simulations by changing the hyperparameter alpha

-In all of these cases, the file "housing_results.csv" is deleted before starting the multiple simulations.
+In all of these cases, the files "housing_results.csv" and "predictor.csv" are deleted before starting the multiple simulations.